 Student images are used on the school's website, in newsletters and publications, and in social media to promote student activities and celebrate student work.
-Parents who do not want their child(ren)'s photograph used in school marketing/ promotional materials, publications and/or media outlets must notify Director of Marketing & Communication Kelly Lucas, at klucas@bishopchatard.org AND Vice Principal of Student Services Ben Reilly at breilly@bishopchatard.org at the beginning of each new school year.
+Parents who do not want their child(ren)'s photograph used in school marketing/ promotional materials, publications and/or media outlets must notify Director of Marketing & Communication Amy Hankins, at ahankins@bishopchatard.org AND Vice Principal of School Operations Ben Reilly at breilly@bishopchatard.org at the beginning of each new school year.
 A request to refrain from publishing photos including a specific student will not apply to large group photographs.